-- 6.1 Section 138 of the Local Government and Public Involvement in Health Act 2007 places a duty on local authorities to involve local representatives when carrying out "any of its functions" by providing information, consulting or "involving in another way". - An informal engagement was undertaken with existing Shared Lives carers in February 2019 to discuss the service provided by Shared Lives and the expansion of the scheme to support older people.
-All carers supported the expansion of the scheme to support vulnerable people in addition to those with learning disabilities.
+- 6.1 Section 138 of the Local Government and Public Involvement in Health Act 2007 places a duty on local authorities to involve local representatives when carrying out "any of its functions" by providing information, consulting or "involving in another way". - 6.2 An informal engagement was undertaken with existing Shared Lives carers in February 2019 discuss the service provided by Shared Lives and the expansion of the scheme to support older people.
+All carers supported the expansion of the scheme to support those adults with care and support needs, in addition to those with learning disabilities.